Updated by Millie

 The cable is lockable and detachable (thank goodness) while the unit ships with a 3.5mm adapter, allowing you to plug into smaller devices (iPhones, iPads, etc.).
-Sennheiser includes a two-year warranty with the product, provided you purchase it from an approved list of authorized dealers, of which Amazon is included, per the following:
+Sennheiser includes a two-year warranty with the product, provided you purchase it from an approved list of authorized dealers, of which Amazon is included.

 Value and Cost